LimelightNetworks/ISMT-Patcher/README.md

 README
 ------
-This is a project based on JAAD an opensource java aac/mp4 decoder.
-The tool that this project creates helps parse ISMT close-captioning files for Microsoft Smooth Streaming and verifies that the tfhd box lengths match the actual payload within them.
+This is a project based on JAAD, an opensource java aac/mp4 decoder.
+This tool helps parse ISMT close-captioning files for Microsoft Smooth Streaming and verifies that the tfhd box lengths match the actual payload within them.
 If the payload length doesn't match, then the tfhd box length is updated.

 The tool does not modify the original source file.
-Instead it copies the source file to an alternate name postfixed by .patch, and then modifies that file.
+Instead, it copies the source file to an alternate name postfixed by .patch, and then modifies that file.